drayoden/diyback/README.md

 ```
 chmod +x <python file>
 * * * * * <pwd>/path/python-job.py
+# current crontab for backup:
 05 3 * * * /home/sysadm/.local/bin/yodaback.py >> /home/sysadm/.local/bin/yodaback.log
+```

+---

+### using rsync...
+- initial run -> establish local backup folder (config.json) - verify/create
+- configr.json:
+    * last full backup (name or date or ?) -- lastfull
+    * last diff backup (name or date or number or ?) -- lastdiff
+    * number of diff backups (static) -- diffbacks
+    * sources need path AND name for rsync function
+- script needs logic to determine which type of backup (full/diff). this will determine how rsync will react and which incremental folder will be archived to gcs. this can be determined using the lastdiff and diffbacks from configr.json
+- rsycn tests:
+    * `--delete-before` -- will exclude any file/folder that has been deleted
+        ```
+    # used for full backup:
+    rsync -a /home/sysadm/data/diyback/test/ /home/sysadm/.yodabak/full/ --delete-before

+    # used for diff backup:
+    rsync -a --compare-dest=/home/sysadm/.yodabak/full/ /home/sysadm/data/diyback/test/ /home/sysadm/.yodabak/d4/ --delete-before

     ```